Barriers to Accessibility

 Case Study 4: AI and Accessibility: Benefit or Bane?

-Power (in press) explains that ChatGPT (OpenAI, n.d.) has become one of the fastest-growing consumer educational technology tools in history (p.
+Power (2024) explains that ChatGPT (OpenAI, n.d.) has become one of the fastest-growing consumer educational technology tools in history (p.
 3).
 He also notes that educational institutions continue to struggle with developing effective policies on the ethical academic use of AI tools by either educators or students.
 And, he notes that a major current problem is that “educators are unprepared for the use of such tools by their students… [and] preparing educators to effectively leverage AI agents, and to discourage their misuse, requires targeted supports” (p.
 6).
 Participants in the Chat-T research study emphasized the importance of recognizing the “bias and lack of sources” and that “trust is a big issue” when using any AI tool (p.
 9).

 1. Can AI tools create advantages for students with disabilities?